ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 | RX | Result expiry               | An Attestation Result should no longer be accepted, according to the Verifier that generated it.

-Using the table above, a number of hypothetical examples of how a solution might be built are illustrated below. a solution might be built.
+Using the table above, a number of hypothetical examples of how a solution might be built are illustrated below.
 This list is not intended to be complete, but is just representative enough to highlight various timing considerations.

-All times are relative to the local clocks, indicated by an "a" (Attester), "v" (Verifier), or "r" (Relying Party) suffix.
+All times are relative to the local clocks, indicated by an "_a" (Attester), "_v" (Verifier), or "r" (Relying Party) suffix.

 Times with an appended Prime (') indicate a second instance of the same event.